Pandemic love, lost and found

 “We’ve worked it, we’ve lived it, and that’s what has made us more cautious,” Allison said.

 They did make one exception.
-After several months of dating, Bryan decided to propose.
-But he couldn’t imagine doing so without first taking Allison to Puerto Rico to meet his family.
-They took a flight to the island, where she met the relatives she had heard about from afar.
+Before Bryan proposed, he took Allison to Puerto Rico to meet his family.
+They flew to the island, where she met the relatives she had heard about from afar.
 Soon after, the couple got engaged and planned a wedding for April.

 The celebration that spring at a botanical garden near Orlando had the sort of precautions one might anticipate from two nurses: A hand sanitation station and colored wristbands to indicate social distancing preferences for the small number of friends and families who attended.